[3 MIN READ]

 Stay inside as much as possible; we may not realize how much smoke we are in haling during everyday activities and be sure to check daily air quality reports.

-With 2022's wildfire season bringing historically bad air quality to the Seattle area, we are revisiting some 2021 advice from Elizabeth Meade, M.D., FAA, IBCLC, Swedish’s medical director of education, outreach and quality, pediatrics, about protecting our health during smoky season.
+As fire season approaches here in the Pacific Northwest, we are revisiting some advice from Elizabeth Meade, M.D., FAA, IBCLC, Swedish’s medical director of education, outreach and quality, pediatrics, about protecting our health during smoky season.

 In Washington state, wildfires are unfortunately becoming a new normal.
 The last few years have brought big burns that have eclipsed the summers with smoke, limiting the outdoor activities that this part of the country is known for.
 While you may not individually be able to control whether fires occur—other than doing your part by adhering to burn bans, always practicing fire safety, and following rules and recommendations around starting fires—you can use some tactics to mitigate effects on our health.
 Here are my tips on how to stay healthy amidst smoky skies.